 Still have questions?

-Whether you have questions about health and/or dental coverage or other topics, the Access Health CT team is ready and available to help.
+Whether you have questions about health or dental insurance or other topics, the Access Health CT team is ready and available to help.
 Remember, all help is free.

-- Find a Certified Brokernear you who can recommend coverage that is right for your needs and budget.
+- Find a Certified Broker near you who can recommend an insurance plan that is right for your needs and budget.